 Meinir was chosen as the Medic for Team Wales at the Delhi Commonwealth Games 2010, she looked after both able-bodied and disabled athletes for 4 years post Delhi.

 More recently MJ was the doctor for the successful Greenland crossing for Pete Bowker and the Team of 65DN in May 2015.

 Rich is a former Royal Marine Commando, who served at 40 Commando amongst other units, he went on several deployments, was trained in desert warfare and survival.
 He later deployed to Norway where he took tuition on all aspects of Arctic, cold weather warfare and survival techniques, which to this day he values.

 Rich has international honours as a canoeist and is a keen diver.
 He led Heroes Challenge UK; a UK endurance record that set a British first; an endurance record completed over 10 days.
 He went on to lead the five-week expedition that saw Peter Bowker become the ‘First Amputee’ to cross the Greenland ice cap unsupported!

-Rich has since led an expedition to summit Mount Kilimanjaro and achieved full team summit success and in January 2017 he will lead an unsupported team to climb Mt Vinson, Antarctica’s highest peak.
+Rich has since led an expedition to summit Mount Kilimanjaro and achieved full team summit success and in January 2017 he led an unsupported team to climb Mt Vinson, Antarctica’s highest peak.